stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 Most importantly, all social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it"){:target="_blank"}  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_."

-### vision and why - context for strategy execution
+### vision and why, providing context for strategy execution

 \#stratapp allows you to turn on/off the pages for strategic context.